Stuckinrecoverymode/file_hash_compare/README.md

 // sha-1, sha256, sha224, sha384, sha512, md5, crc32, crc64.

-Compile it mingw or cygwin and run it :)
+Compile it with mingw or cygwin and run it :)